How Probate Home Sales Work in Clark County

 Closing the estate.

 Once all of the assets have been distributed, the executor can petition the probate court to close the estate.
-Once the estate is closed, the executor is no longer responsible for the deceased person's affairs.
+After the estate is closed, the executor is no longer responsible for the deceased person’s affairs.

 Start Your Probate Case